ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 ```
 This may fail by raising `Not_found` if the first the call to `String.index`
 does, which make sense since if there is no `@` character in the input string,
-it's not an email address.
+signifying that it's not an email address.
 However, if the second call to `String.index` fails,
 meaning no dot character was found, we may return the whole fully qualified
 domain name (FQDN) as a fallback, but only if it isn't the empty string.

 Note that `String.sub` may throw `Invalid_argument`.
 Fortunately, this can't
 happen.
 In the worst case, the `@` character is the last one, then `fqdn_pos` is
-off range by one but `fqdn_len` is null and that combination of parameters
+off range by one but `fqdn_len` is null, and that combination of parameters
 doesn't count as an invalid substring.

-Here the equivalent function, using the same logic but `Option` instead of
+Below is the equivalent function using the same logic, but using `Option` instead of
 exceptions:
 ```ocaml
 let host_opt email =